A Taste of the

 referred to as 'T'owd man', so this carving is known by

 the same name (see the mining section for a picture).

 To find out more about the history of this ancient Derbyshire town,

 visit the Wirksworth

 Staying in the Wirksworth area - Great walking, cycling, climbing on limestone at Wildcat, Willersley and Harboro Rocks.
 Easy access to the Peak District.
-The nearby village of Hopton is a good place to stay if you want to explore the countryside around Wirksworth, it is great for Carsington Reservoir as well as Dovedale, Ashbourne and the western moorlands of the Peak District.
 With places like the charmingly converted historic Dovedale Cottage, the more modern Kingfisher, overlooking Carsington water itself, and the detached grade II listed South Sitch Cottage, just south of Wirksworth, you can treat yourself to a relaxing time.
 If you prefer to stay in a hotel, the impressive New Bath Hotel is about 5 minutes away at Matlock Bath, close to the children’s theme park of Gulliver’s Kingdom.
 For Bed and Breakfast, try the homely Wild Cherry B&B.